3mcd/glom/docs/src/getting_started.md

 ## 4. Setting up the World

 The `World` is the container for all the entities and components in a simulation.
-When you create one, you'll need to provide a **domain ID** and a **schema**.
+When you create one, you'll need to provide a domain ID and a schema.

-The **domain ID** is an integer that helps Glom manage entity creation in networked environments.
+The domain ID is an integer that helps Glom manage entity creation in networked environments.
 By giving each peer their own ID, everyone can spawn entities at the same time without their IDs colliding.
 If you're building a single-player game, you can just set this to `0`.

-The **schema** is a list of the components you plan to use.
+The schema is a list of the components you plan to use.
 Glom needs this to pre-allocate storage for those components and to ensure they're identified the same way across different worlds.

 To set up a `World`, import `make_world` and provide it with a unique domain ID and your component schema.